shaunday/ToDos/Action Items.md

 nice to have:
 show item editing when filter and its not on
 On permanent disconnect, prompt UI to notify the user or retry manually.
+Log thread blocking or starvation events to simulate server pressure?